Jordan-Shaw/be-nc-news-JS/README.md

-# News App API
+# News App - Express API

 ## Background

-This project aimed to construct a backend for a news website.
-The RESTful API serves data from a PSQL database, with the interaction being performed using [Knex](https://knexjs.org).
+This project consisted of constructing a backend for a news website.
+Using express, the API serves data from a PSQL database with interaction being handled by [Knex](https://knexjs.org).

-## Getting Started
+## Prerequisites
-### Step 1 - Setting up your own repository

 Fork this repo and clone it onto your machine.